This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The bus journey takes a little longer with a general travel time of 45 minutes.
 Bear in mind that the bus isn’t always cheaper, so it’s best to compare train and bus prices ahead of time.

 By train, travel time is generally just over an hour, though you can take the 53-minute train.
-With around 70 trains leaving every day from Bruges, there is a departure about every 18 minutes.
+With around 70 trains leaving every day from Bruges train station, there is a departure about every 18 minutes.

 Getting Around Bruges